Senior captain: Civil aviation and in the airline industry

-In civil aviation, the position of "senior captain" is an employment, contractual position, corresponding to the maximum achievable level, for the "captain" of both fixed-wing and rotary-wing civil aviation aircraft, dependent on particular seniority requirements.
+In civil aviation, the position of "senior captain" is a contractual employment position, corresponding to the maximum achievable level for the "captains" of both fixed-wing and rotary-wing civil aviation aircraft, and dependent on particular seniority requirements.
 It is followed in descending order by the "first captain".
-The "senior captain", in the airline industry carry out, while on the ground, coordination work in the organization of the shifts and the service of the air-navigation personnel.
-The title, the rank of senior captain, is deontologically, hierarchically and contractually protected, therefore, it is not allowed to use this honorific title and rank without having a legitimate title.
-"Senior captain", abbreviation will be " Sr. CAPT" or "Snr CAPT".
+In the airline industry, "senior captains" may perform a coordination role in the organization of the shifts and the service of the air-navigation personnel.

 United States Revenue Cutter Service

 The rank of senior captain was used by the Revenue Cutter Service to denote a rank equivalent to a U.S. Navy commander and was established in 1908 during an overhaul of service rank structures by Congress.
 The rank and title of captain-commandant denoted the head of the Revenue Cutter Service and was superior to the rank of senior captain.
 The captain-commandant was equivalent in rank to a navy captain.
 A Revenue Cutter Service captain was equivalent to a navy lieutenant commander at the time.